renesas/rx-driver-package/source/r_rspi_rx/r_rspi_rx_vx.xx/r_rspi_rx/readme.txt

 Required Packages
 -----------------
-* r_bsp     v5.50
+* r_bsp     v5.52

 How to add to your project
 --------------------------
 This module must be added to each project in which it is used.
-Renesas recommends using "Smart Configurator" described in (1) or (3).
+Renesas recommends using "Smart Configurator" described in (1) or (3) or (5).
 However, "Smart Configurator" only supports some RX devices.
 Please use the methods of (2) or (4) for unsupported RX devices.

 (1) Adding the FIT module to your project using "Smart Configurator" in e2 studio By using the "Smart Configurator" in e2 studio, the FIT module is automatically added to your project.
-Refer to "Renesas e2 studio Smart Configurator User Guide (R20AN0451)" for details.
+Refer to "RX Smart Configurator User's Guide: e2 studio (R20AN0451)" for details.

 (2) Adding the FIT module to your project using "FIT Configurator" in e2 studio By using the "FIT Configurator" in e2 studio,